googleapis/python-logging/docs/direct-lib-usage.rst

     :dedent: 4

 In this case, logs are batched together, and only sent out when :func:`batch.commit <google.cloud.logging_v2.logger.Batch.commit>` is called.
-To simplify things, you can also use :class:`Batch <google.cloud.logging_v2.logger.Batch>` as a context manager:
+To simplify things, you can also use :class:`~google.cloud.logging_v2.logger.Batch` as a context manager:

 .. literalinclude:: ../samples/snippets/usage_guide.py
     :start-after: [START logger_log_batch_context]